confluentinc/confluent-kubernetes-examples/connector/http-sink-connector/README.md

 You will install and manage the https sink connector and plugin jars through the declarative `Connector` CRD.
 In this scenario, we deploy the a Confluent cluster without security.

+This setup uses a custom built nodejs API server which take `POST/GET` calls.
+When the connector sends a message from a topic to the server the server log the request to a file and able to serve get requests from this file (command included later on).

 ## Set up Pre-requisites

 Set the tutorial directory for this tutorial under the directory you downloaded